 The kitchen was tiny and felt tucked away, while the Georgian wing accommodated an underused dining room.
 Extending the kitchen beyond the building’s original boundaries was not an option, as the property is Grade II*-listed.
 Fortunately, interior designer Emma Sims Hilditch, whom the homeowner had discovered through a story in this magazine, hit on the idea of transforming the vast sitting room on the ground floor into an open-plan kitchen-dining room, complete with a bespoke larder.
 Meanwhile, the former dining room became a family sitting room filled with plush sofas.

-In choosing the colour scheme, the couple were keen to steer away from the dingier hues of yesteryear in favour of the soft, warm tones associated with 21st-century country living.
+In choosing the color scheme, the couple were keen to steer away from the dingier hues of yesteryear in favour of the soft, warm tones associated with 21st-century country living.
 Meanwhile, contemporary features such as the in-ceiling speakers in the kitchen are much appreciated by the children – as it allows them to play music to accompany their impromptu dance sessions on the flagstone floor.
 The new boot room is another practical addition and since the children spend lots of time outdoors, it gets plenty of use.

 Despite the modern comforts, you do not have to look hard to find traces of the building’s past.
 In one of the two guest bedrooms, 18th-and 19th-century visitors have etched the date into the stone window frames, while the flagstones in the entrance hall have been worn down by footsteps over centuries.